Southern Germany by bike, the Altmühl cycle route

 - The Weltenburg Abbey

-Day 1: Individual arrival in Rothenburg
+Day 1: Arrival in Rothenburg

-Overnight in Rothenburg
+Overnight in Rothenburg.

-Day 2: From Rothenburg to Ansbach (49 km)
+Day 2: From Rothenburg to Ansbach (54 km)

-Overnight in Ansbach
+Overnight in Ansbach.

-Overnight in Weißenburg or Wettelsheim
+Overnight in Wettelsheim or Weißenburg

-Day 4: from Weißenburg or Wettelsheim to Eichstätt (50 km)
+Day 4: From Weißenburg or Wettelsheim to Eichstätt (50 km)

-Overnight in Eichstätt
+Overnight in Eichstätt.

-Day 5: from Eichstätt to Riedenburg (64 km)
+Day 5: From Eichstätt to Riedenburg (64 km)

 Overnight in Riedenburg

-Via Essing, you arrive in Kelheim.
-Our recommendation before continuing your journey: take the boat to cross the majestic Danube and visit the Weltenburg abbey(approx. €13, to be paid on site).
+Passing through Essing, you arrive in Kelheim.
+Before continuing your journey, we recommend taking a boat trip to cross the majestic Danube and visit Weltenburg Abbey (approximately €16, payable locally).
 Continue to Saal an der Donau and Bad Abbach before arriving in Regensburg, a UNESCO World Heritage Site.
-Its medieval city centre reflects its commercial importance in the Middle Ages.
-The city was at the crossroads of trade between Italy, Bohemia, Russia and Byzantium.
+Its medieval old town reflects the city’s commercial importance during the Middle Ages, when it was a key crossroads for trade between Italy, Bohemia, Russia, and Byzantium.

-Overnight in Regensburg
+Overnight in Regensburg.

 Day 7: Regensburg